Since our first road trip together, the carful of kids have explored national parks and earn Junior Ranger badges from the National Park Service.

 - Pack your own pencils, preferably the mechanical type that don’t need sharpening.

 - Dress for hiking, one might be required.
-The parks always include shorter hikes that are great for everyone, including strollering kids.
+The parks always include shorter hikes perfect for younger kids and strollers.

-- Kids love picnics so pack a picnic.
+- Kids love picnics so pack a lunch.
 Food service can be limited.